Dr Scott T. Aaronson (USA)

 Raised and educated in Melbourne, Australia, Dr John Webber, MBBS, DPM, FRANZCP completed his medical degree at Melbourne University and his intern years at the Royal Melbourne Hospital.
 Initially drawn to a surgical path, he was eventually drawn by his heart and life circumstances to a career in psychiatry.
 His first years of psychiatric training were at the Royal Melbourne Hospital psychiatry department, and his training later included a year at the Melbourne Neuropsychiatry Centre.

 Dr Webber completed his specialist qualification through the Royal Australia and New Zealand College of Psychiatrists and has since worked in a successful private practice for over 30 years.
 His areas of interest include bipolar disorder, depressive disorders, hypnosis,and anxiety disorders, as well as mentoring young psychiatrists.

-Dr Michael Winkelman (USA)
+Dr Michael Winkelman (Brazil)

 Leader in neurotheological perspectives on shamanism, traditional healing practices, and altered states of consciousness

 Michael James Winkelman, Ph.D.
 (University of California-Irvine), M.P.H.
 (University of Arizona) is retired from the School of Human Evolution and Social Change at Arizona State University.
 Winkelman engages cross-cultural and interdisciplinary research on shamanism and its biological bases in Shamans, Priests and Witches (1992) and Shamanism: A Biopsychosocial Paradigm of Consciousness and Healing (2010).
 He addressed the therapeutic applications of psychedelics in his co-edited Psychedelic Medicine (2007) and Advances in Psychedelic Medicine (2019).